From hidden to found in minutes

 When are faecal calprotectin concentrations elevated?

-Any cause of intestinal inflammation will result in elevated faecal calprotectin concentrations.
+Any cause of intestinal inflammation will result in elevated faecal calprotectin concentrations, including:

 Why testing matters?